Jones Street Quick-Build

-Jones Street Physical Distancing Lanes and the 100 block of Golden Gate
+Jones Street Physical Distancing Lanes

 In 2020, the SFMTA installed temporary physical distancing lanes on Jones Street from O’Farrell Street to Golden Gate Avenue to allow people to practice physical distancing for essential travel and services.
 This change included converting one car travel lane and parking to add the additional walking space.
 The walkway and vehicle lanes are separated by concrete barriers or “k-rail” and flex posts.
 One, three, and six-month evaluation summaries for this response project are now available.

 As of October 2021, the concrete barriers between O’Farrell Street to Golden Gate Avenue were removed due to increasing safety and quality of life concerns along the corridor.
 City crews also re-striped Jones Street, installing two travel lanes with painted buffers between the travel lanes and parking.
 Parking spaces also returned to both sides of Jones Street, similar to the pre-pandemic conditions.

 Quick-build projects are adjustable and reversible traffic safety improvements that can be installed relatively quickly.
 Unlike major capital projects that may take years to plan, design, bid and construct, quick-build projects are buildable within months and are intended to be evaluated and reviewed within 24 months of construction.

 - Road diet (i.e. remove one or two travel lanes)